MOSHAROFaa/InventorySystem/README.md

 3. Then in the terminal run these commands,

--> To start the server
+  3.1 To start the server
       php artisan serve

--> To run the npm dev and authentication system, npm run dev
+  3.2 To run the npm dev and authentication system,
+      npm run dev

-if there is an issue in terminal write these two command. php artisan route:clear php artisan route:clear
+  3.3 Ff there is an issue in terminal write these two command.
+      php artisan route:clear
+      php artisan route:clear